ember-learn/ember-blog/content/inside-fastboot-the-road-to-server-side-rendering.md

 Ember's powerful dependency injection ("DI") system has been a boon for managing application state, supporting the transition from globals to modules, and ensuring tests are fast and robust.

 Rather than storing application state globally (either in a global variable or as a property on a global object like `App`), all state in an idiomatic Ember app is stored inside an object called the "container".
-This makes it easy to throw away state between each automated test, ensuring you're testing what you think you're testing and not the side-effects of a previous test.
+As a result, state can be thrown away between each automated test, ensuring you're testing what you think you're testing and not the side-effects of a previous test.
 It also improves the speed of tests, allowing you to run your test suite as you develop instead of waiting hours for a CI server.

 The container also serves as a registry of your application code, and its "resolver" paved the way for Ember to move from globals-based code to [JavaScript modules](http://jsmodules.io/) by abstracting lookups (e.g. Ember asking for a controller named "users") from the actual location of code.